Setu-Gupta/Balancing_Histogram/README.md

 The histogram class supports the following methods:
   1. `void insert(T elem)`: Insert an element of type `T` in the histogram

   2. `std::vector<T> get_bin_boundaries()`: Returns the boundries of the bins.
-If there are $k$ bins, then a vector of length $k+1$ is returned.
-The first value is the smalled element in the histogram.
-The next $k$ values are the highest values in each bin
+This vector contains the smallest values in each of the bins sorted from lowest to highest

   3. `void print()`: Prints the histogram on `stdout`